PeterMarshall29/book1/_sources/jupyternotebooks/glossary.md

 Member
   Types, variables and constants, and functions declared within the scope of, and therefore belonging to, a class.

+Memory Address
+  A reference to a specific location in the computer's memory.

 Memory
   Definition needed